 #4 – Supply Chain Management

-The supply chain management component of the ERP is the most crucial component because it is not that easy to determine the efficient supply chain.
+The ERP’s supply chain management component is the most crucial because it is not easy to determine the efficient supply chain.
 There is a requirement of best SCM features in the software to optimize the supply chain and collect data in real-time.